 The data rate is programmable.
-The base rates are 400 Khz and 5 Mhz.
-Usually the 5 Mhz rate is used with the uni-directional mode and the 400 Khz in the half duplex mode.
-The PLL can be selected for user defined frequencies.
+The base rates are 400 KHz and 5 MHz.
+Usually the 5 MHz rate is used with the uni-directional mode and the 400 KHz. in the half-duplex mode.
+The PLL can be selected for user defined transmit frequencies, while the receiver is always referenced to the on-board oscillator.

 The data is Manchester encoded.
 The hardware uses a higher rate clock to separate the clock and data embedded within the Manchester data stream.
-The data IO within the FPGA are programmable to be register controlled or statemachine controlled.
+The data I/O within the FPGA are programmable to be register controlled or state-machine controlled.
 Any or all of the bits can be used as a parallel port.
+The transformers will tend to block DC levels.

-Thirty-four differential I/O are provided at the front bezel [32 of the 34 at Pn4] for the serial signals.
+22 differential I/O are provided at the front bezel for the serial signals.
 The drivers and receivers conform to the RS-485 specification (exceeds RS-422 specification).
 The RS-485 input signals are selectively terminated with 100Ω .
-The termination resistors are in two-element packages to allow flexible termination options for custom formats and protocols.
-Optional pullup/pulldown resistor packs can also be installed to provide a logic '1' on undriven lines.
+The termination resistors are discrete to allow flexible termination options for custom formats and protocols.
 The terminations and transceivers are programmable through the Xilinx device to provide the proper mix of outputs and inputs and terminations needed for a specific protocol implementation.
-The terminations are programmable for all IO.
+The terminations are programmable for all I/O.

-All configuration registers support read and write operations for maximum software convenience, and all addresses are long word aligned.
+All configuration registers support read and write operations for maximum software convenience; all addresses are long word aligned.

-The PMC BiSerial-III conforms to the PMC and CMC draft standards.
+PMC-BiSerial-6T20 conforms to the PMC and CMC draft standards.
 This guarantees compatibility with multiple PMC Carrier boards.
 Because the PMC may be mounted on different form factors, while maintaining plug and software compatibility, system prototyping may be done on one PMC Carrier board, with final system implementation on a different one.

-The PMC BiSerial-III uses a 10 mm inter-board spacing for the front panel, standoffs, and PMC connectors.
+PMC-BiSerial-6T20 uses a 10 mm inter-board spacing for the front panel, standoffs, and PMC connectors.
 The 10 mm height is the "standard" height and will work in most systems with most carriers.
-If your carrier has non-standard connectors [height] to mate with the PMC BiSerial-II, please let us know.
-We may be able to do a special build with a different height connector to compensate.

-Interrupts are supported by the PMC BiSerial-III-HW1.
+Interrupts are supported by PMC-BiSerial-6T20-HW1.
 An interrupt can be configured to occur at the end of a transmitted packet or message.
-An interrupt can will be set at the end of a received packet.
+An interrupt can be set at the end of a received packet.
 All interrupts are individually maskable, and a master interrupt enable is also provided to disable all interrupts simultaneously.
 The current status is available for the state-machines making it possible to operate in a polled mode.
-I20 interrupt processing is also available.
+I2O interrupt processing is also available.